randa-mu/loops-2025-onlyswaps-workshop/README.md

 - Set the `recipientAddress` to a contract on the destination chain

    If you implement the `fallback` function, you might be able to implement spicy logic on token transfers.
+   Honestly, I haven't even tried this so who knows what demons lurk in this!
+Let the Randamu team know if you do anything spicy with this.

 - Run your own solver